zappar-xr/zappar-babylonjs/README.md

 const faceMesh = new ZapparBabylon.FaceMeshLoader().loadFace();
 ```

-While the `faceMesh` object lets you access the raw vertex, UV, normal and indices data for the face mesh, you may wish to use the library's `FaceMeshGeometry` object which wraps the data as a BabylonJS Mesh.
+While the `faceMesh` object lets you access the raw vertex, UV, normal and indices data for the face mesh, you may wish to use the library's `FaceMeshGeometry` object which wraps the data as a Babylon.js Mesh.
 This Mesh object must still be childed to a `FaceAnchorTransformNode` to appear in the correct place on-screen:

 ```ts
 const faceTracker = new ZapparBabylon.FaceTrackerLoader().load();